-Our Government Relations priorities for 2014 are focused on federal support for research and innovation (including a new focus on manufacturing), skilled immigration reform, energy, patent reform, K-12 STEM education, and issues related U.S. security.

-IEEE-USA will continue to offer strong programs, products and services in the areas of Career & Member Services, Communications & Public Awareness, Government Relations, and local Professional Activities.

-In addition, IEEE-USA is supporting IEEE's policy interests on the subjects of public access to scholarly publications, data and standards, federal participation in conferences, and supporting an IEEE Initiative to reinforce our global role in Internet Governance.
+Our Government Relations priorities for 2015 are focused on federal support for research and innovation, skilled immigration reform, and patent protection.
+IEEE-USA also continues to work in the areas of energy policy, communications and information policy, K-12 STEM education, entrepreneurship/innovation policy, transportation and aerospace policy, and emerging issues in medical technology policy.
+In addition, IEEE-USA is actively supporting IEEE's policy interests on the subjects of public access to scholarly publications, data and standards, federal participation in conferences, and supporting IEEE Board Initiatives to build an IEEE capability and process for global public policy.